DaKnig/binterpreter/README.md

 # binterpreter
-A brainfuck interpreter, written in C. Is a brainduck.
+A brainfuck interpreter, written in C. Is part of the brainduck toolkit.

 Uses the standard brainduck specs.